Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-3-Directory-Extensions/README.md

 4. Select **Next** on the *Connect your directories* tab
 5. Select **Next** on the *Domain and OU filtering* tab
 6. Check the box **Directory extension sync** and click **Next**
-7. The following screen will show all the available attributes in your Active Directory.
-Move to the right box all the attributes that you would like to send to Azure AD
+7. The following screen will show all the available attributes in your on-prem Active Directory.
+Move to the right box all the attributes that you would like to send to the Azure AD tenant
 8. Click **Next** and the synchronization will be executed.

-Learn more details about [synchronizing Directory Extensions to Azure AD](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-feature-directory-extensions).
+Learn more details about [synchronizing Directory Extensions to Azure AD tenant](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-feature-directory-extensions).

 ### Testing the Directory Extensions migration